 Had I measured small and gone on to have a ‘normal’ sized baby, it’s unlikely I’d have been placed on the programme; however Pixie arrived at 5lb 4oz following early induction over concerns for her weight.
 And they were right to do that.

-What Does the Pregnancy GAP Programme Entail?
+What Does the GAP and GROW Programme Entail?

 I was told at that very first appointment that as of 28 weeks I’d be scanned three-weekly until I deliver.
 I was also booked in early on to meet with a consultant to discuss my care, which I fully expected to be a waste of time at that stage (it was – I’m currently low risk!), and I’m due to see him again at 36 weeks.